Eviction | State of Illinois Office of the Illinois Courts

 Illinois Supreme Court

 - Effective September 13, 2021, all residential eviction summons must include a notice about Court-Based Rental Assistance.
-A sample notice is available here in black and white and color.
-Check with your local court because they may have additional required information (for example, Cook and Winnebago counties).
+A sample English notice is available here in black and white and color.
+Copies of the sample notice are also available in Spanish, Polish, Mandarin, Arabic, Korean and Tagalog.
+Check with your local court because they may have additional or different required information (for example, Cook and Winnebago counties).

 E-filing: If you are e-filing any of these forms, you will need to "flatten" the form so it cannot be changed after you complete it.
 You flatten the form in one of two ways: